 Top 10 Best Animated Television Series

 The best TV show ever!
-Well, for the first nine seasons, but this is the only show that went on for nine seasons without a single glitch in it.
-From the tenth season, everything went downhill.
-I recommend this TV show for everybody from the age of 5 (better 3 or 4) to "God only knows".
+Well, for the first nine seasons, which were flawless.
+From the tenth season onward, however, the quality declined.
+I recommend this show to everyone from the age of 5, though ages 3 or 4 would be better, to "God only knows."

 Simpsons is enjoyable.
 I think this show should be down a little lower, but all in all, it's a great show.
 Not so much a family show all the time.
 It is on FOX, so there is some adult content on it, but the swearing is kept to a minimum.
 I started watching it two years ago, and it is pretty enjoyable to watch.